pymc-devs/symbolic-pymc/_sources/tensorflow-simplification-example.rst.txt

     [39299.97]

-The output of :numref:`manually-simplified-graph-eval` shows exactly how large the discrepancy can be for carefully chosen parameter values.
+The output of :ref:`manually-simplified-graph-eval` shows exactly how large the discrepancy can be for carefully chosen parameter values.
 More specifically, as \ ``tau_tf``\  gets smaller and the magnitude of the difference \ ``x_tf - y_tf``\  gets larger, the discrepancy can increase.
 Since such parameter values are likely to be visited during sampling, we should address this missing simplification.

-In :numref:`further-simplify-test-graph` we create a goal that performs that aforementioned simplification for \ ``SquaredDifference``\ .
+In :ref:`further-simplify-test-graph` we create a goal that performs that aforementioned simplification for \ ``SquaredDifference``\ .

 .. code-block:: python
-    :caption: recenter-sqrdiffo
     :name: recenter-sqrdiffo

     from functools import partial